 - 4 sprigs thyme to garnish

 - Preheat the oven to 150Cfan.
 To begin heat a little vegetable oil in a medium oven proof pan to a medium high heat.
-Add the shallots, thyme, bay leaf, star anis and garlic, sweat for 5-8 minutes.
+Add the shallots, juniper berries, thyme, bay leaf, star anis and garlic, sweat for 5-8 minutes.
 Now add the flour and tomato puree, let it cook on a medium low heat for several minutes.

 - Place the seasoned duck legs skin side down into a cold frying pan and set the heat to medium high to brown.
 Flip once browned and do the same on the reverse side.
 Place the legs on plate and set to one side.
 Wipe the frying pan with kitchen paper to remove the fat and then add the pickling liquor to deglaze, let it bubble and reduce by half then add half of the stock.
 Bring back to the boil, pour the stock little by little into the saucepan with the shallots, stirring between additions, letting the sauce come back to the boil and thicken.
-Place the duck legs into the sauce, add the remaining chicken and bring to the boil. cover and place in the oven for 90-110 minutes or until really tender.
+Place the duck legs into the sauce, add the remaining chicken stock and bring to the boil. cover and place in the oven for 90-110 minutes or until really tender.
 Remove from the oven.

 - Increase the oven temperature to 180C.
 Remove the skin and any sinew from the end of the leg bone and place the duck legs on a greased baking sheet, skin side down.
 Pop them in the oven for 15 minutes to crisp the skin while you finish the sauce.
 Pass the sauce through a fine sieve, pressing the shallots and garlic through to mash.
 Pour back into the pan and reduce by one third.
 Check the seasoning, add more salt if required.